Jill Swarbrick Banks MA , BA .

 professional since: 1992

-born: London 1959
+born:

-studio: Cornwall.
-UK
+studio:

-I work exclusively with high quality oil paints and mediums, I don't think there is any other medium like it for the ability to convey atmosphere and I may add that the longevity of oils is also well established.
+Cornwall.
+UKlyrical abstractionlandscapeportraituregenreDefinition of agency by the artistI work with the best quality oil paint.
+I don't think there is any other medium like it for the ability to convey atmosphere & I may add that the longevity of oils is also well established.

-I work on extra fine Italian linen substrate.
+I work on a fine linen substrate.

-A painting by my hand is intended to be a portal on your wall, a physical thing in your space that becomes more than just obvious marks on a surface, it should suggest atmosphere.
+your space that becomes more than just obvious marks on a surface, it should suggest atmosphere.
 The aim being that when you are situated before it, you are taken to a supernatural place.

 The truth of landscape painting for me is to take you somewhere else, somewhere completely out of the ordinary and for you to invent your own narrative from your own life experiences.
 I never want" to join up the dots", that's your adventure.